 - National Institutes of Health; Vitamin E; December 2009

-- "Free Radical Biology & Medicine;" Free Radical Involvement in Hypertrophic Scar Formation; K.C.
+- NCBI: "Free Radical Biology Medicine" Free Radical Involvement in Hypertrophic Scar Formation; K.C.
 Wan, J.H.
 Evans; March 1999

-- Archer Daniels Midland Company: Natural vs. Synthetic Vitamin E
+- GPS Dairy Consulting: Archer Daniels Midland Company: Natural vs. Synthetic Vitamin E

-- "Food Chemistry;" High Pressure Extraction of Vitamin E-Rich Oil From Silybum Marianum; M. Hadolin, et al.; August 2001
+- Science Direct: "Food Chemistry" High Pressure Extraction of Vitamin E-Rich Oil From Silybum Marianum; M. Hadolin, et al.; August 2001